cliarie/countingcomments/README.md

 This tool parses raw text input from a Google doc file and performs comprehension of comments and replies, and queries relevant data.
 Useful for getting simple statistics about comments (participants, frequency, content, etc.).

-Currently undergoing beta phase.
+In beta (errors possible!).
 Open source project.

 ## Basic Usage
 **Instructions specific for Mac OS X. Windows integration coming soon...